-The Audit Committee has advised the Board that the College has an effective framework for governance, internal control and risk management.
-This can be demonstrated through the areas of work covered by the College's auditors in 2021/22 and up to the date of the approval of the financial statements, namely: Key Financial Controls, Curriculum Efficiency, Capital Strategy and Estates Management, Support Cost Benchmarking, Equality and Diversity and follow up of previous recommendations.
+The Audit Committee has advised the Board that the College has an effective framework for governance, internal control, and risk management.
+This can be demonstrated through the areas of work covered by the College's auditors in 2022/23 and up to the date of the approval of the financial statements, namely: Quality Assurance - Lesson Observation Process, Corporate Governance, Risk Management, HR and Payroll, Additional Learning Support and High Needs Students, Health and Safety Compliance, Key Financial Controls and follow up on previous internal audit recommendations.